jonnyrobots/roberts.work/_posts/2020-10-09-hermitage-and-habit.md

 I don’t think I need to.

 Getting meta for a moment (yes, more meta than ‘helping developers develop developer tools’), you can think of software simply as a mechanism to capture human knowledge.
 Anyone who can get hold of that software is now in possession of that knowledge.
-For example, you know how to send email because you have a Gmail account – you hold the knowledge of how MX records and servers work – you just didn’t know it (or likely care).
+For example, you know how to send email because you have a Gmail account.
+Implicitly you hold the knowledge of how MX records and servers work, you just didn’t know it (or likely care!).

 In my case I understand the principles of product design, and I understand the technical makeup of developer tools.
 All I need to do is capture that knowledge – without codifying it in software.